glurp/DDS-Checklist/README.md

    > export  NDDS_QOS_PROFLE=...xml

 3. Java code
-   1.  for UNICAST Only discovery, declare id in SOS file, or hard code it before participant creation :
+   1.  for UNICAST Only discovery, declare id in OS file, or hard code it before participant creation :
     > ```PropertyQosPolicyHelper.add_property(qos.property, "dds.transport.UDPv4.multicast_enabled", "0", false);```
-   2. Don't forget register_type foreach topic type
-   3. If you are not sure of partitions names run without partition, observe them with Admin console, or use wireshark/tcpdump with RTSP plugin,
+   2. If you are not sure of partitions names run without partition, observe them with Admin console, or use wireshark/tcpdump with RTSP plugin,
-   4. If partition naming is complex, publish them on a general Topic, on a partition name fixed and simple, so you can see them with ddsspy, so users will discover partition name without use of Admin Console or rtps dump
+   3. If partition naming is complex, publish them on a general Topic, on a partition name fixed and simple, so you can see them with ddsspy, so users will discover partition name without use of Admin Console or rtps dump

 Example for StatusKind settings (to be confirm by an expert !)  :